 We are interested in applications of established professionals, senior and junior researchers (postdoc, PhD, diploma, M.S., B.S.) in our relevant fields of R&D.

 Students are invited to perform applied research projects, hands-on-trainings and write their thesis in cooperation with one of our scientific partners.
 Visiting international researchers are also welcome for a certain period of time.

 If you are interested in working and doing research at ACMIT please send your application including CV, list of publications and other relevant documents to email@example.com.

-Join our team of experts and dedicate yourself to challenging, inspiring and diversified tasks in minimally invasive medical technology!
+Join our team and dedicate yourself to challenging, inspiring and diversified tasks in minimally invasive medical technology!